-We have not generated any revenue since our inception and expect to incur future losses and may never become profitable.\
+We have not generated any revenue since our inception and expect to incur future losses and may never become profitable.

 We have not generated any revenue.
-As of March 31, 2023, we had an accumulated deficit of approximately \$54.7 million, which includes a fair value adjustment for Milestone Warrants of approximately \$26.6 million.
-The likelihood of our future success must be considered in light of the expenses, difficulties, complications and delays often encountered in connection with the clinical trials that will be conducted and on the development of new solutions to common addictions.
+As of June 30, 2023, we have an accumulated deficit of \$57,202,041, which includes a fair value adjustment of \$26,626,710 for warrants converted into Series A preferred stock on a cashless basis in connection with our IPO.
+The likelihood of our future success must be considered in light of the expenses, difficulties, complications and delays often encountered by companies in clinical development, including in connection with ongoing and future clinical trials and the emergence of competing products or therapies.
 These potential challenges include unanticipated clinical trial delays, poor data, changes in the regulatory and competitive landscape and additional costs and expenses that may exceed current budget estimates.
 In order to complete certain clinical trials and otherwise operate pursuant to our current business strategy, we anticipate that we will incur increased operating expenses.
-In addition, we expect to incur significant losses and experience negative cash flow in the future as we fund the operating losses and capital expenditures.
+In addition, we expect to incur significant losses and experience negative cash flow in the future as we fund our operating losses and capital expenditures.
 We recognize that if we are unable to generate sufficient revenues or source funding, we will not be able to continue operations as currently contemplated, complete planned clinical trials and/or achieve profitability.
 Our failure to achieve or maintain profitability will also negatively impact the value of our shares.
 If we are unsuccessful in addressing these risks, then we may need to curtail our business activities.